keithalewis/papers/bootstrap.md

 Given a set of fixed income instruments and their prices, we would like to find a discount curve that reprices all the instruments.
-This problem is highly under-determined: there are an infinite number of curves that will do the job.
+This problem is highly under-determined: there are an uncountably infinite number of curves that will do the job.

 ### Bootstrap